innovativeenterprises/innovative-enterprises/docs/10-post-launch-growth/01-customer-support-playbook.md

 ---

 ### Guiding Principles
-1.  **Be Empathetic:** Acknowledge the user's frustration first.
+1.  **Be Empathetic & Patient:** Our users are busy SME owners and freelancers.
+Acknowledge their frustration first, then solve their problem.
 2.  **Be Clear & Concise:** Avoid technical jargon.
 Provide simple, step-by-step instructions.
+Use screenshots or short videos if necessary.
-3.  **Be Responsive:** Aim for a first-response time of under 1 hour during business hours.
+3.  **Be Responsive:** Aim for a first-response time of under 2 hours for emails during business hours.
+Use Aida (AI Chat) for instant Tier 0 support.
-4.  **Own the Problem:** Even if it's not our fault, take responsibility for finding a solution for the user.
+4.  **Own the Problem:** Even if it's a user error, our goal is to get them to a solution.
+Take responsibility for guiding them through it.

 ---

 ### Canned Responses / Templates

-#### **Issue: User can't log in.**
+#### **Issue: User's CR/ID analysis failed.**
 **Response:**
-"Hi [User Name], I'm sorry to hear you're having trouble logging in.
-Could you please try resetting your password using the 'Forgot Password' link on the login page?
-If you've already tried that, please let me know the email address you used to sign up, and I'll investigate further."
+"Hi [User Name], I'm sorry you're having trouble with the document analysis.
+This can sometimes happen if the uploaded scan is blurry or has a lot of glare.
+Could you please try uploading a clear, high-resolution picture of the document?
+If the problem continues, please send the file to `support@innovative.om` and I will ask our technical team to investigate."

-#### **Issue: User is reporting a bug.**
+#### **Issue: A Sanad Partner is complaining about not getting leads.**
 **Response:**
-"Thank you so much for reporting this!
-I've been able to reproduce the issue on our end.
-I've logged it with our development team, and they will be looking into it with high priority.
-We'll let you know as soon as a fix is released.
-We appreciate you helping us improve the product!"
+"Hi [Partner Name], thank you for reaching out.
+To ensure you receive all relevant task notifications, could you please double-check that your profile is fully complete and that you have registered for all the service categories you wish to provide?
+A complete profile is much more likely to be selected by clients.
+Here is a link to your profile settings: [Link].
+Let me know if you need any help!"

-#### **Issue: User is requesting a feature.**
+#### **Issue: User is asking for a feature we don't have yet.**
 **Response:**
-"That's an excellent suggestion!
-I can definitely see how [the requested feature] would be useful.
-I've passed your feedback directly to our product team for consideration in our future roadmap.
-We really value input from our users, so thank you for sharing!"
+"That's an excellent suggestion for [the requested feature]!
+I can definitely see how that would be a valuable addition to the platform.
+Our product team actively reviews all user feedback, and I've passed yours directly to them for consideration in our upcoming roadmap.
+We really value your input in helping us build a better platform!"

-#### **Issue: User is unhappy and threatening to cancel.**
+#### **Issue: A client is unhappy with a service provider from the Hub.**
 **Response:**
-"I'm very sorry to hear that you're not satisfied with your experience.
-Our goal is to provide a valuable service, and it sounds like we've fallen short.
-I'd love to understand your specific concerns better to see if we can make things right.
-Would you be open to a quick 10-minute call this week?"
+"I'm very sorry to hear that you had a negative experience.
+Our goal is to maintain a network of trusted, high-quality providers, and we take this feedback very seriously.
+Could you please provide me with the Task ID and some specific details about what went wrong?
+I will investigate this with the provider immediately and work to find a resolution."

 ---

 ### Escalation Path
+- **Tier 0 (Automated):** **Aida (AI Chatbot)**
+  - **Responsibilities:** Answers general FAQs about services, pricing, and how the platform works.
-- **Tier 1 (First Response):** [Support Agent Name]
+- **Tier 1 (First Response):** **[Support Agent Name]**
-  - **Responsibilities:** Handle common questions, troubleshoot basic issues, use canned responses.
+  - **Responsibilities:** Handle common questions, troubleshoot basic issues using the playbook, gather details for bug reports.
-- **Tier 2 (Technical Issues):** [Lead Developer Name]
+- **Tier 2 (Technical Issues):** **Anwar Ahmed Sharif (CTO)**
-  - **When to Escalate:** When a bug is confirmed, when there's a system outage, or when a user has a technical issue that Tier 1 cannot solve.
+  - **When to Escalate:** When a bug is confirmed and reproducible, when there's a system outage, or for any issues related to AI agent performance.
-- **Tier 3 (Billing/Account Issues):** [Project Manager/CEO Name]
+- **Tier 3 (Partnership/Billing Issues):** **Jumaa Salim Al Hadidi (CEO)**
-  - **When to Escalate:** For refund requests, major subscription issues, or complaints about company policy.
+  - **When to Escalate:** For refund requests, major subscription issues, or serious complaints/disputes between users.